 Net zero and sustainable development

 Reaching a durable net zero will require global transitions that are both sustainable and equitable.
-Net zero plans need to be aligned with complementary sustainability objectives and enforced using rigorous quality standards, centring fairness and prosperity.
+Net zero plans by countries and non-state actors need to be aligned with complementary sustainability objectives and enforced using rigorous quality standards, centring fairness and prosperity.

 This research theme is separated into three parts: an equitable transition, socio-ecological sustainability, and the generation of new economic opportunities.